 If you’ve already embraced technology, or are about to, make sure that you choose the best software for your business at the best price.

-The cost for using Cloud Accounting systems or Challenger Banking Apps is often charged per month and, of course, if you stop paying you’ll lose access to your accounting data.
+The cost for using cloud accounting systems or challenger banking apps is often charged monthly, and if you stop paying, you may lose access to your accounting data.

-Often a vendor will offer a free trial or low cost trial period for the software with the fees increasing afterwards.
+A vendor will often offer a free trial or low-cost trial period for the software, with fees increasing afterwards.

-As this is going to be a long term outlay for your business it is worth getting the right solution from the outset or even to make a change to reduce future outlays if the cost of your software has increased.
+As this is going to be a long-term cost for your business, it is worth securing the right solution from the outset or switching if your current software has become too expensive.

 Get accountant ready

-The thing with accounting is that either you do the work or your accountant does but someone has to.
-Obviously the more that you do yourself, as long as you are doing the “right” things, then the less your accountancy fees will be.
+Obviously, the more that you do yourself (as long as you are doing the right things), the lower your accountancy fees will be.

-The best approach to getting things right and reducing your fees is to invest in the relationship that you have with your accountant.
+The best approach to getting things right and reducing your fees is to invest in your relationship with your accountant.

 Set aside time to talk with them about what they need from you both during the year and at the year end.